 It is necessary to have a current Student I.D. card (available in the Business Office) to check out library materials.
 Students who are on an official Leave of Absence may purchase a library guest card, which is good for one year.
-During the semester, library hours are Mondays through Thursdays, noon to 10:00 p.m.; Fridays, closed; Saturdays, 10 a.m. to 4 p.m.; Sundays, 11 a.m. to 4 p.m.
-Closed holidays.
+Please contact the Library for hours of operation at (626) 397-1355.

 Children's Library, California Blvd.
 Site The Children's Library, located on the Children's School campus in La Loma House, houses a small collection of juvenile books as well as AV materials.
-The parents of the Children's School have been dedicated in their support of the Library and efforts are currently underway to plan and redesign a "Children's Library for the 21st Century."
+The parents of the Children's School have been dedicated in their support of the Library and efforts are currently under way to plan and redesign a "Children's Library for the 21st Century."
 Plans include an expanded collection for the children, particularly in anti-bias literacy materials, appropriate computer resources for children and adults, and a parent resource center.